Bioconductor/BiocCheck/.github/pull_request_template.md

 If you are submitting a pull request to `BiocCheck` please follow the instructions outlined in [this presentation](https://docs.google.com/presentation/d/1DkN2WVPOMVGqUtlSSrWbx6IMjtGP_cEHoE3nfOEnD68/edit#slide=id.p).
 This presentation includes steps for forking, creating a branch for you to work on, and useful related information.

-Prior to sending the pull request, please verify that `R CMD build` and `R CMD check` run without warnings or errors on the latest Bioconductor-devel (currently in May 2020 that would be Bioconductor 3.12) and complete the following steps:
+Prior to sending the pull request, please verify that `R CMD build` and `R CMD check` run without warnings or errors on the latest Bioconductor-devel and complete the following steps:

 * [ ] Update the NEWS file (required)
 * [ ] Update the vignette file (required)